EDITO-Infra/edito-workshops-presentations/README.md

 ## 🎯 What You'll Learn

-This workshop covers three essential aspects of contributing to EDITO:
+This workshop covers four essential aspects of contributing to EDITO:

 - **📚 Add Tutorials**: Create and publish interactive R/Python tutorials on the EDITO platform
 - **🔧 Add Services**: Deploy containerized web applications and services to EDITO Datalab
+- **⚙️ Add Process**: Deploy computational models and data processing workflows to EDITO
 - **🌊 Explore Data**: Access and analyze marine data through the EDITO Data API and STAC catalog

 ## 🚀 Quick Start Guide